 Small businesses do good.
 They're providing more new jobs for people.
 They're also mission-driven and community-powered.
 And they're growing, spreading the good they do.

 We each have the ability to pay attention to small businesses, find ways to support them, and maybe even share their good news stories.

-Here are 7 good news stories about small businesses:
+Here are some hope-inducing good news stories about small businesses:

 La Tropikitchen first began as a passion project for Stephanie Bonnin, a Colombian woman based in Bushwick, who would host traditional Caribbean dinners for friends in her living room.

 When the COVID-19 pandemic hit New York City, Bonnin knew she would have to get creative if she wanted her labor of love to continue.

 And so La Tropikitchen was born: operated out of her apartment and served through her bedroom window, Bonnin transports everyone to her native Barranquilla with just a bite.

 It didn’t take long for the neighborhood to respond —Bonnin told the VICE's cooking channel Munchies that the first week alone, they had 40 customers.
 Then 50.